ucsb-cs148-w23/project-t04-interactivesolarsystem/team/contributions/contrib_Elizabeth.md

 for the current masses of the planets that can then pass that information through all the scenes and not get destroyed or duplicated through switching scenes.

 I also implemented the initial functionality 'e' key to disconnect the controls from the scene for the user to click on other buttons without moving their view.

+I also led some sprint planning meetings so that we could have a clear view of what we wanted the product to be and what specific steps we needed to realize what we wanted to in that sprint.